When can you get pregnant?

 So, let's chat a little about fertility cycles and what the heck I'm talking about.

 How does someone know when they ovulate?
 The only way to have an accurate idea about how one's own fertility cycle works is to chart it, every day, through both examining cervical mucus and by taking basal temperatures.
 Every day.
-When we do that daily, we can see over each cycle, when we have the kind of mucus women do when most fertile and when we have the kind of mucus where we're least fertile, as well as seeing the temperature changes that happen during the different times of our cycles.
+When we do that daily, we can see over each cycle, when we have the kind of mucus people do when most fertile and when we have the kind of mucus where we're least fertile, as well as seeing the temperature changes that happen during the different times of our cycles.
 If we have a regular cycle, after several months of doing this, we can become able to predict with a decent amount of accuracy when, in the next cycle, we will probably be most and least fertile.

-Toni Weschler, the awesome author of both Taking Charge of Your Fertility -- which is basically the bible when it comes to fertility charting -- and Cycle Savvy, a book about cycles for teens (and she does not recommend FAM for teen women) explains more here.
+Toni Weschler, the awesome author of both Taking Charge of Your Fertility -- which is basically the bible when it comes to fertility charting -- and Cycle Savvy, a book about cycles for teens (and she does not recommend FAM for teens) explains more here.
 And if you or your partner really want to know more about charting and fertility, it'd be a good idea to get your hands on those books.
-Once a woman gets the hang of charting, it's not all that complicated, but at first, it really is detailed and involved enough that it's something one needs a good book for.
+Once a person gets the hang of charting, it's not all that complicated, but at first, it really is detailed and involved enough that it's something one needs a good book for.

 It's likely obvious at this point that for teens, this isn't a sound method, and just guessing and gambling isn't a sound method for ANYONE.
 If you or your partners do NOT wish to become pregnant, you need to only be having genital-to-genital sex IF using a reliable method of birth control which you can use properly.
 Charting probably isn't it, but that's not a big deal since there are a LOT of reliable methods out there, most of which are very easy to use -- and involve less effort than charting does -- and are affordable.